Cyber security firm FireEye's revenue tops estimates, shares rise

 3 Min Read

-(Reuters) - Internet security company FireEye Inc reported better-than-expected quarterly revenue as the company benefited from its shift to a subscription and service-based model, sending its shares up 6.5 percent in after-market trading on Tuesday.
+(Reuters) - Internet security company FireEye Inc (FEYE.O) reported better-than-expected quarterly revenue as the company benefited from its shift to a subscription and service-based model, sending its shares up 6.5 percent in after-market trading on Tuesday.

 FireEye, whose traditional business centered around the sale of hardware boxes, said subscription and services business rose 14.9 percent to $154.3 million in the second quarter.